Oakland Raiders legend Willie Brown dead at 78

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Brown was a defensive back who played professionally for 16 seasons.

-The final 12 were with the Raiders; the first four were with the Denver Broncos.
+Al Davis acquired Brown for the Raiders in a trade from Denver in 1967 in one of the best moves he made during his Hall of Fame career running the Raiders.

+Brown went on to have a brilliant career over 12 years with Oakland, highlighted by his score in the Super Bowl following the 1976 season.
+Brown was one of the game's best lockdown cornerbacks and fit perfectly in Davis' preferred bump-and-run style of defense on the Raiders.
+He intercepted 54 passes, was a first-team All-Pro five times in the AFL and NFL and made the Hall of Fame in his first year of eligibility in 1984.

+Owner Mark Davis called Brown "one of the greatest to ever play the game."
+He thanked Brown for how he treated his mother and Al Davis' widow, Carol Davis.
+Mark Davis said Brown always helped Carol Davis up and down the stairs on the plane, joined her for dinners on the road and came to her birthday and Mother's Day dinners each year.

 CLICK HERE TO GET THE FOX NEWS APP